NONRESIDENT HUNTERS

 No. Except that a bow may not be substituted for a gun during the muzzleloader season.

 Q. I purchased a Class X license in January and moved to PA in June.
-Can I still hunt as a WV resident in November?
+Can I still hunt as a West Virginia resident in November?

 Yes.
 A resident, who purchased a license during the year and holds a valid resident license when he moves out of the state, may continue to use the resident license for the rest of the calendar year.
 Only senior citizens over 65, Class Q and veterans surrender their hunting privileges when leaving the state.